-\subsection{\sled{} Implementation Details}
+\section{\sled{} implementation details}

-While \S\ref{sec:method} details \sled's method, in the sake of brevity, it leaves out a few edge cases in the implementation details.
-First, in the case that $n \le c$, we do not perform any chunking and thus \sled{} effectively behaves identical to its backbone model.
-Second, to impose symmetry in the contextualization, we require that $\rho \times c=2z$ for some $z\in\mathbb{N}$.
-Finally, encoding the first and last $\frac{\rho \times c}{2}$ input tokens requires careful attention, as they lack bidirectional context.
-To preserve as much commonality between chunks, all first $\frac{(2-\rho) \times c}{2}$ are considered the \emph{effective chunk} tokens in the first chunk.
+While \S\ref{sec:method} details \sled's method it leaves out dealing with the edge tokens for brevity.
+Encoding the first and last $\frac{\rho \times c}{2}$ input tokens requires special attention, as they lack bidirectional context.
+To preserve as much commonality between chunks, all first $\frac{(2-\rho) \times c}{2}$ tokens are considered the \emph{effective chunk} tokens in the first chunk.
 To account for the final tokens, the last chunk will always start at token $t_{n-c+1}$ so it would contain exactly $c$ tokens, and its \emph{effective chunk} tokens will be defined as all tokens that were not part of any previous \emph{effective chunk}.